MurdoMaclachlan/torcf/README.md

 Config is done through a simple run-time argument system.
 When you run the `clone_finder` script in the terminal, you can pass the following options:

 - `--check` or `-c`; tells TCF to check for any posts from a list of partner subs (which it will prompt you to enter), keeping a log of their link and current flair in `post_list.txt`, in the data folder.
 - `--remove` or `-r`; tells TCF to remove any soft clones it finds.
 Note that this will crash your program if you do not have moderator permissions.
-Even if you do have moderator permissions, it is **not recommended to set this as True** until further testing is done to make sure non-clones are not accidentally removed.
+Even if you do have moderator permissions, it is **not recommended to pass this** until further testing is done to make sure non-clones are not accidentally removed.
+Has three modes:
+    - all: removes all clones.
+    - flaired: removes only clones with flairs.
+    - unflaired: removes only clones without flairs.

+  The mode should be given immediately succeeding the argument, separated by a single space, like so: `--remove all`.
+If the argument is passed with no mode, the program defaults to all.
 - `--verbose`, or `-v`; tells TCF to send a desktop notification whenever it skips a cycle.
 - `--wait` or `-w`; allows you to enter a custom number of seconds for TCF to wait between cycles.
 The number should be given immediately succeeding the argument, separated by a single space, like so: `--wait 60`.
 The default wait time, if TCF cannot parse the argument or it is not passed, is 30 seconds.